Yoshino Weeping Cherry Tree

 These are very noteworthy trees and are absolutely pretty as a picture.
 If you need an inspirational muse, here it is.

-This of the main varieties that was planted in Washington, D.C. during the Taft administration in 1912.
+This is one of the main varieties that was planted in Washington, D.C. during the Taft administration in 1912.
 Both the Yoshino and the Kwanzan flowering cherries were part of a gift of 3,000 trees from Japan.